Recall date: April 30, 2014

 Currently there have only been a few minor incidents due to the defect causing minor property damage, but if left unchecked it could potentially cause serious fire damage.

 This recall involves four models of White-Rodgers digital thermostats.
 The thermostats are white with blue lighted screens and have one of the following names printed on the front of them:

 “COMFORTSENTRY,” “DICO,” “Emerson,” “Frigidaire,” “Maytag,” “Nutone,” “Partners Choice,” “Rheem,” “Ruud,” “Unico,” “Water Furnace,” “Westinghouse,” “White-Rodgers” or “Zonefirst.”

 The thermostats have a battery door on the top left corner.
 There are three or four buttons to the right and also below the thermostat screen.
 Recalled thermostats do not show a battery icon on the left side of the blue lighted screen.

-It is better to be safe than sorry… If you think your thermostat could be one of the models recalled, you can contact White-Rodgers directly or call your local licensed Heating and Cooling Company to come out and take a look.
+If you are unsure if you have one of the recalled thermostats, it is better to be safe than sorry.
+If you think your thermostat could be one of the models, you can contact White-Rodgers directly, or call your local licensed Heating and Cooling Company to come out and take a look.